Got a question? We’ve already answered the frequently asked questions for you.

 > What actions does Fish Tales take against worms in fish?

 Many wild fish eat parasitic worms.
 You don’t really have to worry about this: if the fish has been warmed up (70 °C) or frozen (-20 °C), it kills the worms.
 Still, when processed the fish is always extensively checked.
-At Fish Tales we have a very structural approach to this, with an intensive visual inspection, and we assess every fish on colour, appearance and texture.
+At Fish Tales we have a very structural approach to this, with an intensive visual inspection, and we assess every fish on color, appearance and texture.
 Small deviation?
 Then they get declined.
 This is the only way to guarantee a high standard for our complete assortment.

 … means Aquaculture Stewardship Council.
 Whereas the Marine Stewardship Council (MSC) makes insightful which fish are 100% fair, the ASC does the same for farmed fish.
 ASC-certified products come exclusively from fish farms that can show they work with respect for nature, their employees and the local communities.
 Here you can read more about the seal.